-At What Level Of Alcohol Can I Be Charged With A DUI?
+At What Level Of Blood Alcohol Content (BAC) Can I Be Charged With A DUI?

 In Florida, the legal blood alcohol content while driving is 0.08, but an individual who is below this limit may be charged with DUI if the arresting officer believes that they are displaying signs of mental impairment or otherwise indicating a level of intoxication.
 For individuals who are under the age of 21, the legal blood alcohol content while driving is much lower, at just 0.02.